cierrajohnsoncarter/NewsArticleSummarizer/README.md

 2. Paste the article link in the variable 'url' on line 21 in the 'news_summariser.py' file

-3. Run the code to see your article summarized
+3. Run the code in your terminal or notebook to see your article summarized